 History, human genius and the hot midday sun have conspired to make Rome one of the world’s most seductive and thrilling cities.

 With an artistic heritage dating back to Etruscan times, Rome is one of the world’s great art cities.
-Throughout history, it has played a starring role in the major upheavals of Western art and the results are there for all to see – amazing classical statues, stunning Renaissance frescoes, breathtaking baroque decor.
-Walk around the centre and even without trying you’ll come across masterpieces by the greats of the artistic pantheon – sculptures by Michelangelo, paintings by Caravaggio, frescoes by Raphael and fountains by Bernini.
+Throughout history, it has played a starring role in the major upheavals of Western art and the results are there for all to see – amazing classical statues, stunning Renaissance frescoes, breathtaking baroque churches.
+Walk around the centre and even without trying you’ll come across masterpieces by the greats of the artistic pantheon – sculptures by Michelangelo, paintings by Caravaggio, frescoes by Raphael, fountains by Bernini.
 In Rome, art is not locked away from view, it’s quite literally all around you.

 A trip to Rome is as much about lapping up the lifestyle as it is gorging on art and historic sights.
 And there’s no better way of getting into the local spirit of things than by eating and drinking well.
 Food and wine are central to Roman social life and the hundreds of pizzerias, trattorias, restaurants and gelaterie that crowd the city centre do as much business catering to locals as to tourists and out-of-towners.
-Do as the Romans do, says the proverb, and there’s nothing more typically Roman than enjoying a tasty wood-fired pizza in a packed pizzeria or dining al fresco on a glorious city-centre piazza.
+Do as the Romans do, says the proverb, and there’s nothing more Roman than enjoying a tasty wood-fired pizza in a packed pizzeria or dining al fresco on a glorious city-centre piazza.

 Why I Love Rome